-- The estate or legal representative of the mother if the mother is a minor or is deceased.
+- A representative of the estate of the mother if the mother has died or is a minor child.

-- A man who is alleged or is claiming to be the father.
+- The alleged father, or the man who is claiming to be the father.

 According to N.J.S.A 9:17-43 a man is presumed to be the biological father if:

-- The man and the child’s mother have attempted to marry each other before the child’s birth in apparent compliance with the law although said marriage is or could be held invalid and:
+- The man and the mother tried to marry each other before the child was born in an attempt to comply with the law, but the marriage is subsequently invalid and:

-- If said attempted marriage could be found invalid only by a Court and the child is born during the attempted marriage or within 300 days after it ended by divorce, death, or annulment.
+- If the marriage could only be found invalid by a judge and the child is born within 300 days after the marriage’s termination.

-- If said attempted marriage is invalid without a Court Order and the child is born within 300 days after cohabitation ended.
+- If the marriage is invalidated without an order from the court, and the child is born within 300 days after the parties ceased cohabitating.

-- The man and the mother have married or attempted to marry each other after the child’s birth in apparent compliance with the law although said marriage could be held invalid and:
+- Again, the alleged parents have attempted to marry each other after the child was born in an attempt to comply with the law, although the marriage is held invalid and

-- The man has attempted to have his name placed on the child’s birth certificate.
+- The man tried to put his name on the child’s birth certificate;

-- The man has openly acknowledged the child as his own natural child.
+- The man recognizes and openly acknowledges the child as his own;

-- The man has obligated himself to support the child under a Court Order or written agreement.
+- The man has agreed to support the child under an order of the court or another written agreement.

-- The man while the child is a minor, receives said child in his home and acknowledges the child as his own natural child.
+- While the child is still a minor, the man accepts the child in his own and acknowledges the child as his own natural child;

-- The man while the child is a minor supports the child and acknowledges the child as his own natural child.
+- While the child is still a minor, the man supports them (both financially and emotionally) and acknowledges the child as his own natural child;

-- The man admits his paternity of the child in a writing filed with vital statistics which has quickly informed the mother and she does not dispute the same.
+- The man agrees to his paternity in writing and filed with the bureau of vital statistics.
+The mother must be immediately informed, and she has not contested the acknowledgement.